hypo69/hypo/pytest/gemini - set 3/en/src/ai/prompts/developer/comments_improver_en.rst

 3. Run `pytest` in your terminal to execute the tests.

-This significantly improved example demonstrates how to write comprehensive tests for error handling, valid input, and edge cases using `pytest`.
+This significantly improved example demonStartes how to write comprehensive tests for error handling, valid input, and edge cases using `pytest`.
 Remember to replace the example functions with the actual functions you want to test.
 Remember to also add tests for any other functions or classes present in the code you are testing.
 This is a more complete and robust test suite.